project-imprimis/libprimis/doc/engine.md

 #### Integer Variables `VAR`

-Variables exposed to Cubescript which have the type of `int` are the most common ones used in Imprimis.
+Variables exposed to Cubescript which have the type of `int` are the most common ones used in Libprimis.
 These variables also take on the duty of boolean settings, ones which are very common in the realm of settings, as Cubescript carries no notion of a boolean.